brunokoga/Montevideo/ultimateMagic_dir/spells/wartrainMount.md

 **Casting Time** 1 minute

-**Components** V, S, M (a swatch of black cloth
+**Components** V, S, M (a swatch of black cloth)

 **Range** close (25 ft. + 5 ft./2 levels)

 **Target** one indifferent or friendly animal

-**Duration** 1 hour/level
+**Duration** 1 hou_dir/level

 **Saving Throw** none; **Spell Resistance** yes

-You instill the target animal with the combat training general purpose (see the [Handle Animal](skill_dir/handleAnimal#_handle-animal) skill.
+You instill the target animal with the combat training general purpose (see the [Handle Animal](skills/handleAnimal#_handle-animal) skill).
 This supersedes the animal's previous trained purpose and any tricks it knows.
 When the spell ends, it reverts to its previous trained purpose and known tricks.